busoc/chksvs/README.md

 # chksvs
+:warning: *this software and its source code are released without warranty on the validity of its results.
+No validations and integration tests have been performed internally by our teams.
+Moreover, more development efforts are not foreseen on this software.*

 utility tool to convert raw SVS data (stored by hadock) to csv files

 the tool works as follow: